mattermost/mattermost-plugin-starter-template/README.md

     }
 ```

+### Development guidance

+1. Fewer packages is better: default to the main package unless there's good reason for a new package.

+2. Coupling implies same package: don't jump through hoops to break apart code that's naturally coupled.

+3. New package for a new interface: a classic example is the sqlstore with layers for monitoring performance, caching and mocking.

+4. New package for upstream integration: a discrete client package for interfacing with a 3rd party is often a great place to break out into a new package

 ### Modifying the server boilerplate

 The server code comes with some boilerplate for creating an api, using slash commands, accessing the kvstore and using the cluster package for jobs.